decentraldynamics/react-box/README.md

 Setting things back to a valid int will fix the contract state.

-### Shutdown Ganache and try connecting again
+### Shutdown Ganache

 Ctrl-C or exit Ganache and hit http://localhost:3000 again.
-You get an alert like:
+The DApp doesnt have anything to connect to so you get an alert like:

 `Something went wrong loading accounts from [http://127.0.0.1:8545]: Error: Invalid JSON RPC response: ""`.

-Thats because our web app doesnt have an ethereum client to connect

-Start up Ganache UI or ganache-cli and try again.
+Start up Ganache and try again.
 This time you should get an alert like:

 `Something went wrong loading the contract: Error: SimpleStorage has not been deployed to detected network (network/artifact mismatch)`